BPS Solutions of 4d Euclidean N=2 Supergravity with Higher Derivative Interactions: Conclusions

-\acknowledgments We thank Aravind Aikot, and especially Subramanya Hegde, for numerous helpful discussions and for carefully reading through a version of the manuscript.
-S.A. and A.B. thank CMI Chennai for warm hospitality where much of this work was completed.
-The work of A.V. was partly supported by SERB Core Research Grant CRG/2023/000545.
-This research of S.A. was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (RS-2020-NR049598).
+\acknowledgments We thank Aravind Aikot and, in particular, Subramanya Hegde for numerous helpful discussions and for carefully reading an earlier version of the manuscript.
+S.A. and A.B. thank the Chennai Mathematical Institute for its warm hospitality, during which much of this work was completed.
+The work of A.V. was partially supported by the SERB Core Research Grant CRG/2023/000545.
+The research of S.A. was supported in part by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT), Grant No. RS-2024-00449284; by the Sogang University Research Grant No. 202410008.01; and by the Basic Science Research Program of the NRF funded by the Ministry of Education through the Center for Quantum Spacetime (CQUeST), Grant No. RS-2020-NR049598.